jay-o-sullivan/ms2Project/README.md

 ## UX

-Use this section to provide insight into your UX process, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.

-In particular, as part of this section we recommend that you provide a list of User Stories, with the following general structure:
+This website is for people who are looking for a getaway retreat that caravans, campervans and even camping is space for all and it brings people back to basics and some relaxation from the busy world we live in.
+This project is for people trying to get a break away while also have some fun and staying safe while covid19 is here, it has all the activities and prices on the website, a contact form.

+### User Stories
-- As a user type, I want to perform an action, so that I can achieve a goal.
+- As a first time user, I want to find out what they have to offer, so that I can decide if it is the place for me and/or my family.

-This section is also where you would share links to any wireframes, mockups, diagrams etc. that you created as part of the design process.
-These files should themselves either be included as a pdf file in the project itself (in an separate directory), or just hosted elsewhere online and can be in any format that is viewable inside the browser.
+- As a first time user, I want to be able to easily navigate to the activities, so that it is easy for me to get all the information on these.
+- As a first time user, I want to be able to get in contact with the owners, so that i can see if they have everthing on my booking.
+- As a returning user, I want to easily access everything in the site,
+- As a regular user, I want to get straight to my booking, so i can have another vaccation away.

 ## Wireframes